varnish/vagent2/README.rst

 while you'll get a truckload of feedback if you query the module right before ``varnishd`` wraps around.

-Oh, and also, you may want to add some firewall rules.
-In case you didn't notice, there is currently 0 authorization of requests.
+You may also want to add some SSL on top of it.
+The agent provides HTTP Basic authentication, but that is in no way secure as credentials are easy to extract to anyone listening in.

 For more, see http://github.com/varnish/vagent2